Global identification of dynamic panel models with interactive effects: Global identification

 \subsection{Global identification of $\mathbf{F}$, $\mathbf{\Psi}$, and $\mathbf{D}$}

-We have shown that $\alpha$ is almost surely globally identified, meaning that \eqref{eq5:objective} is satisfied if and only if $\tilde{\alpha}=\alpha$ with probability 1.
-We can then conclude that all the parameters in our model are globally identified.
+We have shown that $\alpha$ is almost surely globally identified: any admissible $\tilde\theta$ satisfying \eqref{eq5:objective} must satisfy $\tilde\alpha=\alpha$, except on a set of factor realizations with probability zero.
+We can then conclude that all the parameters in our model are almost surely globally identified.
 This is stated in Theorem \ref{thm:2}.
 We next provide a proof.